ibm-cloud-docs/vpc/cr-create-route.md

 * The VPC uses only RFC-1918 addresses
 * The VPC has no public connectivity

-You can create a route for an IBM Cloud service by using the UI, CLI, API, or Terraform.
+You can create a route for an IBM Cloud service by using the console, CLI, API, or Terraform.

-## Creating a route in the UI
+## Creating a route in the console
 {: #cr-route-using-the-ui}
 {: ui}

-To create a route in the UI, follow these steps:
+To create a route in the console, follow these steps:

 1. Make sure to review [Limitations and guidelines](/docs/vpc?topic=vpc-about-custom-routes&interface=ui#limitations-custom-routes).
 1. From the [{{site.data.keyword.cloud_notm}} console](/login){: external}, select the **Navigation Menu** ![Navigation menu](images/menu_icon.png), then click **Infrastructure > Network > Routing tables**.
 The Routing tables for VPC page appear.